Campervanning in Switzerland: Your Ultimate Guide

 It was in this tiny village that we stumbled upon its beautiful facades that date back to the mid-17th century.

-Guarda is in the Engadine region of the Swiss canton, Graubunden.
-It was awarded the Wakker Prize in 1975 in recognition of the care and preservation of the village and its architecture.
+Guarda is in the Engadine region of the Swiss canton of Graubunden.
+In 1975, it was awarded the Wakker Prize in recognition of the care and preservation of the village and its architecture.

 In September 2021, the blacksmith opened a new forge offering visitors an insight into the old trade with blacksmithing demonstrations and a cafeteria.
 Thomas Lampert also hosts regular workshops where you can make your own knife.

-Along with the beautiful architecture of the village, there are many hikes in the area taking you through the valley of the River Inn.
+Along with the village’s beautiful architecture, there are many hikes in the area that take you through the valley of the River Inn.

 You may have heard of the Golden Circle in Iceland, the Garden Route in South Africa and the North Coast 500 in Scotland, but have you heard of the Alpine Circle in Switzerland?
 It is the new circular road trip in the Graubunden area of Switzerland.